 In April 2009 the Guardian initiated an inquiry into the use of restraint in residential care facilities following reports from some youth workers and residents that physical restraint was used too often and young people were suffering injuries.
 The inquiry was conducted by Associate Professor Andrew Day and Dr Michael Daffern and the inquiry report, Policy and Practice in the Use of Physical Restraint in SA Residential Facilities for Children and Young People, was released on 13 January 2010.
+The full report is available for download and a summary.

 The inquiry found that the use of physical restraint has been falling since 2007 but that it could be reduced still further.
 Restraint should only ever be used where the young person is at risk of immediate and serious harm to themselves or to another person nearby.
 It is a ‘last resort’ intervention.
 It should not be used because a young person is cheeky, refuses instructions, is shouting or throwing things around.
 It should only ever be used by people trained to restrain safely.